 Moral of the story and one of our top travel tips in this Sedona travel guide, the very early bird gets the worm in Sedona.

 If you know that there are a couple of spots you want to try while in Sedona, make reservations ahead of time.
-Some restaurants like Elote and Mariposa were reservation-only at the time of our visit and book a month out in advance at times.
-(During normal times, Elote actually doesn’t take reservations at all, so arrive early and get your name on the list).
+Some restaurants like Elote and Mariposa are reservation-only and book a month out in advance at times.

 Pack the Right Gear